hcoco1/phase3_cli_click/README.md

 #### **Challenges**

-Database Design: Ensuring the database design was both efficient and scalable proved to be a challenge, especially with the many-to-many relationships between cities and facilities.
+* **Database Design**: Ensuring the database design was both efficient and scalable proved to be a challenge, especially with the many-to-many relationships between cities and facilities.
-Error Handling: Implementing robust error handling to ensure the tool doesn't crash during user interactions required extensive testing and refining.
+* **Error Handling**: Implementing robust error handling to ensure the tool doesn't crash during user interactions required extensive testing and refining.